May 04, 2023

 In the worst-case scenario, you may face legal consequences for failing to guard your visitors’ personal information.
 The issue may destroy your brand’s reputation and lead to lost customer trust.
 With eCommerce sites, this will negatively impact the company’s conversion and sales rates.

 In terms of brand exposure, site traffic will also suffer as Google will actively hinder visitors from accessing the website.
-Even if you manage to take the hacked site back, you’ll still lose months or even years of hard work put into increasing its search engine ranking.
+Even if you manage to take the hacked site back, you’ll still lose months or even years of hard work put into your WordPress SEO.

 Prolonged malware infestation may also prompt your web host to take down the site and suspend your hosting account.